|Vanuatu Resorts | Vanuatu Islands | Vanuatu Holiday Accommodation|

 One of the fundamentals is that cash is king in Vanuatu

 If you are travelling to the islands of Vanuatu, in addition to paying for your holiday accommodation, you will have to bring some spending money.
 Not only for your shopping at supermarkets, duty-free shopping, or tour bookings, but also to pay for your entertainment expenses, such as cafe bars and restaurants.

 |Money and Travel in Vanuatu|

-The local currency in Vanuatu is the vatu.
-Australian dollars are widely accepted, while traveler's cheques and credit cards are accepted in Port Vila and Luganville towns, on Efate and Santo islands respectively.
+The local currency in Vanuatu is the Vatu.
+Australian dollars are widely accepted in store, restaurants and supermarkets.
+Traveler's cheques and credit cards are welcome in Port Vila and Luganville towns, on Efate and Santo islands respectively.

-How can you save money when exchanging currency?
+Do you know how to save money when exchanging currency?
 Here are a few currency exchange tips that could save your money when travelling.
 Learn how exchange process works when you are exchanging US dollars to Vanuatu vatu.

 From the town centre, take one of the side streets and walk up the hill, away from the harbour side.
 In amongst other dwellings, you’ll find Vanuatu Reserve Bank building there.
 No free samples are offered at the Bank, but it’s a good spot to view the whole town from above, with its harbour and islands.
 Prominent in your view will be Iririki island with its Iririki Island Resort.
 It’s well worth the walk, especially for a photo opportunity.